 The independence between algorithms (one algorithm's strength is not harmed by knowledge of input/outputs for other algorithms).

-For MILENAGE-256-R, the "headroom" for possible insecurity depends only on how far from ideal Rijndael-256-256 is, when considered as a PRP.
-Roughly speaking, the security (in terms of indistinguishability from a random function) for MILENAGE-256-R is provable up to about  2128 queries by an attacker.
+For MILENAGE-256, the "headroom" for possible insecurity depends only on how far from ideal Rijndael-256-256 is, when considered as a PRP.
+Roughly speaking, the security (in terms of indistinguishability from a random function) for MILENAGE-256 is provable up to about  2128 queries by an attacker.

 As noted, attacks involving possible future, cryptographically relevant quantum computers are briefly investigated in Document 4 of the specification [4].